About

 After a winemaking partnership in the 1990s with Silver Thread Vineyard, Steve decided to strike out on his own, and in 1999 he purchased 50 acres on Seneca Lake and planted a new vineyard.
 Construction of the post-and-beam tasting room, underground cellar, and production facility commenced in 2003 (with the first vintage coming from 2002).
 The Shaw Vineyard winery had its public grand opening in 2007.
 Always a tinkerer, Steve has been refining his operation ever since, expanding the winery facilities significantly in 2016.

 Over the years, Steve traveled extensively to develop and broaden his winemaking education.
-He took note of growing and production methods in the cooler areas of the Pacific Northwest and Bordeaux as well as the warmer regions like Sonoma and Rioja.
-He adapted much of what he saw to his winemaking efforts in the Finger Lakes.
+He took note of growing and production methods in the cooler regions such as Bordeaux and Champagne as well as the Willamette Valley of Oregon and its approach to Pinot Noir and Chardonnay.
+He also studied methods in the warmer regions like Sonoma, Napa and Spain.
+Ultimately, the observations he made in these places inspired him to create his own unique approach to viticulture and winemaking, much of it in the spirit of the early winemaking pioneers of the Finger Lakes.

 A critical focus at Shaw is the vineyard itself, where Steve utilizes his sometimes unorthodox methods.
 Great wine starts with superior grapes, and even better wine takes time to mature.
 Shaw Vineyard is a handcrafted operation.
 From vineyard to cellar to bottling to sale takes many long years, and its not unusual for the reds at Shaw to spend 5 years or more in the cellar before they are even bottled.
 Likewise, aged Riesling has been an emphasis from day one.